3mmarYasser/react-toast-plus/README.md

 const { removeToast } = useToast();

 removeToast(toastId);  // Removes the toast with the given id

+// if you want to delete by index removeToast.byIndex(0);  // Removes the first toast
 ```

 ### Remove All Toasts